Crosscap Quenches and Entanglement Evolution: Crosscap Quench in Integrable Spin Systems

 The quantum critical point is located at $g = 1$ and is well described by CFT with central charge $c = 1/2$ \cite{Sachdev11,CC04}. {This Hamiltonian is also real with respect to the spin basis.
 Therefore,} as in the previous section, we consider the dynamics starting from the EAP state \eqref{eq:EAP_00} defined with $\ket{\Phi}_{j,j+N} \propto \ket{0}_{j}\ket{0}_{j+N} + \ket{1}_{j}\ket{1}_{j+N}$.

 In Fig.~\ref{fig:TFIM_L24_t-SA}, we show the dynamics of the entanglement entropy for the single interval $A = \{1, 2, \dots, l\}$ and the antipodally located double interval $A = \{1, 2, \dots, l/2\} \cup \{N+1, N+2, \dots, N+l/2\}$.
-For $l \ll L$, similar to the nonintegrable case, the entanglement entropy exhibits an initial linear growth followed by saturation at the thermodynamic entropy for $\beta = 0$.
-This reflects the universality of the result obtained from the CFT analysis in Section~\ref{sec:CQinCFT}, which is independent of the details of the theory, such as the integrability.
+For $l \ll L$, similar to the nonintegrable case, the entanglement entropy for the antipodal intervals exhibits an initial linear growth followed by saturation at the thermodynamic entropy for $\beta = 0$.
+This reflects the universality of the result obtained from the CFT analysis in Section~\ref{sec:CQinCFT}, which { holds for the regime with a separation of scales $a \ll l \ll L$} independent of the details of the theory, such as the integrability.
 Consequently, even in the integrable systems, the EAP state relaxes into a few-body thermal state.

 In contrast, when the subsystem size $l$ becomes comparable to the total system size, $l \sim N$, the situation differs.
 It can be seen that for large subsystems, the entanglement entropy does not equilibrate but instead oscillates.
 Furthermore, as shown in Figs.~\ref{fig:TFIM_L20_l-SA} and \ref{fig:TFIM_L-dSA}, the deviation from the maximum entanglement of the single interval initially contained in the EAP state, caused by time evolution, is extensive, unlike in nonintegrable systems.